top of page

 Clothing

 Layered clothing systems are the best, as you can add and remove them when necessary.
 Start with a good base layer that can wick away moisture (once your sweat gets cold, it's tough to warm up again), followed by a good mid-layer such as a fleece or similar.
 You can then add good quality waterproof/windproof layers over the top.
 I also carry my down jacket for the cold days/nights, which also fits under my waterproof.
-I wear walking trousers depending on the season, lightweight ones for summer and a heavier fleece-lined pair in winter (bear in mind it can even get too hot in these in winter, so save them for really cold days).
+I wear walking trousers depending on the season, lightweight ones for summer and a heavier fleece-lined pair in winter (bear in mind it can even get too hot in these in winter, so save them for freezing days).
 As well as the layers, I carry a hat, gloves, spare socks and gaiters.
 The key here is to maintain your body temperature (37C).

 Gear